 You can click on all the maps and see a much larger version, and there are links to the sources of all maps, most of which are much larger maps of Cork, Munster or Ireland.

 Cork is left to middle at the bottom.
 It shows Dereshane (Drishane), Dromagh (which appears closer to Cork than Macroom!), Magrome(Macroom), Cantorkes (Kanturk), and Glen Elix (The Glen of Ellis, referring to the Ellis family who lived in the area at the time [ref].
-The maps of the time were more interested in the costal waterways than what was inland. [full map of Ireland]
+The maps of the time were more interested in the costal waterways than what was inland, thus the waterways were enlarged.
+There are two versions of the map 1595, and 1606, and they differ only by the colouring of the banner

 When looking at historical maps of the Millstreet area from the 18th Century, we noticed that Kerry extended into Ballydaly and a totally detached part of Kerry was just north of Cullen.
 Intrigued having never heard of this, we did some research, this is what we found out: